 Other contributory factors to poverty (total 56%) include 20% for lack of access to basic health clinics.

-Rest (100 – 44-20 = 36%) have causal relationship and not independent attributes, in my opinion.
+Rest (100 – 44-20 = 36%) have causal relationship and are not independent attributes, in my view.

 So now we have a situation.